-Focuses on the student's role transition for entry into practice.
-Includes concepts of critical care, advanced pediatric nursing, advanced medical/surgical nursing, and R.N. leadership/management role.
+This course focuses on the student's role transition for entry into practice, and includes concepts of critical care, advanced pediatric nursing, advanced medical/surgical nursing, and registered nurse (RN) leadership/management role.
 Emphasis is on the application of the nursing process through use of the Roy Adaptation Model and the client's coping response to complex health problems.
-Opportunities to practice the leadership/ management of client care in primary-care and/or team-leading modalities provided in various acute care and community settings.
-Students are expected to develop the ability to make independent nursing judgements and decisions.
+There are opportunities to practice the leadership/management of client care in primary-care and/or team-leading modalities provided in various healthcare settings.
+Students are expected to develop the ability to make independent nursing judgments and decisions.
+In addition, this course includes a preceptorship that eases students' transitions RN practice.
 Lecture & lab.
 Letter grade only.
 Transferable to CSU.